-Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Т1 All sectors Assurance, Audit and Certification CC, SOG-IS properties and descript methodologies and too Description : The object decomposition of secur tacles): Decomposition ion of cybersecurity prop ls ctive of this technology is ity properties for comple d and verify individual p berty decomposition to facilitate the ex systems, in so far as Obstacles : Decomposition of properties may lead to removing complex interactions, which will have an impact on global cybersecurity properties T2 All sectors Assurance, Audit and Certification CC, SOG-IS tacles): Technologies for property combination me systems of systems Description : With the possibility to allocate resources and tailor decision based on demand and data, it becomes increasingly difficult to ensure that the needs for cybersecurity will be met by services all the time during execution.
+Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Т1 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Decomposition of cybersecurity properties and description of cybersecurity property decomposition methodologies and tools Description: The objective of this technology is to facilitate the decomposition of security properties for complex systems, in so far as to be able to understand and verify individual properties.
+Obstacles: Decompos ition of properties may le ead to removing complex interactions, which will have an impact on global cybersecurity properties Т2 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Technologies for specifying time- varying properties and property combination methodologies and application to complex systems of systems Description: With the possibility to allocate resources and tailor decision based on demand and data, it becomes increasingly difficult to ensure that the needs for cybersecurity will be met by services all the time during execution.
 This is typically the case of denial of service attacks, where exceptional conditions defeat service execution.
 Assessment methodologies need to ensure that properties are met all the time, during the complete lifetime of a given system or service.
-Obstacles : Meeting cybersecurity requirements continuously may induce infeasibility or economic uncertainty.
-Assessment must ind the capability to detect when certain properties cannot be met, eit fully or due to constraints (economic, hardware, etc.) and provide methodologies for trade-off assessment and alerting of discarded properties. ТЗ All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Technologies for specifying time-varying properties driven by algorithms (e.g., AI, ML) and property combination methodologies for complex services Description: New AI-based technologies will induce needs for varying cybersecurity properties, that must be verified at runtime and under runtime conditions.
+Obstacles: Meeting cybersecurity requirements continuously may induce infeasibility or economic uncertainty.
+Assessment must include the capability to detect when certain properties cannot be met, either fully or due to constraints (economic, hardware, etc.) and provide methodologies for trade-off assessment and alerting of discarded properties. ТЗ All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Technologies for specifying time- varying properties driven by algorithms (e.g., AI, ML) and property combination methodologies for complex services Description : New AI-based technologies will induce needs for varying cybersecurity properties that must be verified at runtime and under runtime conditions.
 This means that not only is the system dynamics, but the properties are dynamic as well.
-They may also vary according to dependencies between services, that have a significant impact on property definition, negotiation and enforcement.
+They may also vary according to dependencies between services that have a significant impact on property definition, negotiation and enforcement.
 Complex services relying on outside parties for service provisioning will need to define the properties that must be met by their third-parties providers, negotiate these properties in combination with the ones they need to guarantee to their customers, and verify that both their third parties meet their obligation and that they themselves meet the requirements of their customers.
-Obstacles: Assessment will be driven by economic and legal considerations (for example, economic efficiency of the service provider or the customer) and this must be reflected in the
+Obstacles : Assessment will be driven by economic and legal considerations (for example, economic efficiency of the service provider or the customer) and this must be reflected in the assessment. cy of the service

-E1 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obs evaluators of complex s tacles): Training and ce systems of systems rtification programs for E2 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Training and certification progra evaluators of complex services, including dynamic services driv AI/ML techniques C1 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Evaluation scheme for complex systems of systems Obstacles : Certification processes are heterogeneous in the EL worldwide, leading to difficulties in globally certifying complex systems.
-C2 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Evaluation scheme for complex dynamic services Obstacles : Certification processes are heterogeneous in the EU and worldwide, leading to difficulties in globally certifying complex services.
+E1 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obs evaluators of complex s tacles): Training and ce systems of systems rtification programs for E2 All sectors Assurance, Audit and Certification CC, SOG-IS tacles): Training and ce services, including dynar C1 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Evaluation scheme for complex systems of systems Obstacles : Certification processes are heterogeneous in the EU a worldwide, leading to difficulties in globally certifying complex systems.
+C2 All sectors Assurance, Audit and Certification CC, SOG-IS Description (incl. obstacles): Evaluation scheme for complex dynamic services Obstacles : Certification processes are heterogeneous in the EU a worldwide, leading to difficulties in globally certifying complex services.